SynfiniDLT/daml-nft/README.md

   deriving (Show, Eq, Ord)
 ```

 A party may have one or more wallets in which they hold NFTs.
-Each wallet has unique wallet ID, an owner and provider:
+Each wallet has a unique wallet ID, an owner and provider:

 ```haskell
 -- ^ Unique identifier of an Nft wallet.